bsatote/bsatote.github.io/index.md

 Hi!

-I am a PhD candidate at [SIP Lab](https://warwick.ac.uk/fac/sci/dcs/research/siplab/) at the [Univeristy of Warwick](https://warwick.ac.uk/), Under the supervision of [Dr.Victor Sanchez](https://www.dcs.warwick.ac.uk/~vsanchez/Victor_Sanchez/Victor_Sanchez.html).
+I am a PhD candidate at [SIP Lab](https://warwick.ac.uk/fac/sci/dcs/research/siplab/) at the [Univeristy of Warwick](https://warwick.ac.uk/), under the supervision of [Dr. Victor Sanchez](https://www.dcs.warwick.ac.uk/~vsanchez/Victor_Sanchez/Victor_Sanchez.html).
 My research interests are focused on Machine Learning, Explainable Artificial Intelligence, and Computer Vision.

 My PhD research receives funding from the Government of India under the scheme of [National Overseas Scholarship](https://nosmsje.gov.in/).
-I obtained my master's degree from [Maharashtra Institute of Technology, India](https://mitwpu.edu.in/), and completed my bachelor's studies at [Rashtrasant Tukadoji Maharaj Nagpur University, India](https://nagpuruniversity.ac.in/).
+I obtained my master's degree from [Maharashtra Institute of Technology, SPPU, India](https://mitwpu.edu.in/), and completed my bachelor's studies at [Nagpur University, India](https://nagpuruniversity.ac.in/).

 ----